-If you have difficulty with kneeling and you either have tight ankles or knees that have difficulty bending completely then may find it easier to work towards kneeling by starting with ankle stretches.
+If you have difficulty with kneeling yoga poses and you either have tight ankles or knees that have difficulty bending completely then may find it easier to work towards kneeling by starting with ankle stretches.

-Work at either pressing your toes into the floor, or at curling your toes off of the floor so that the muscles of your feet are active.
+Work at either pressing your toes into the floor, or at curling your toes off of the floor so that the muscles of your feet become active.
 You may find it easier both to stretch your ankles and to work towards either a full kneeling position or even hero pose.

 To work towards hero pose (virasana) you can first separate your feet and place a yoga block between them and sit on the block (not shown).